gamename/raspberry-pi-pico-optocoupler/README.md

 emitter and receiver when the door was closed.

 After much experimentation, I figured out the *color* of the wedge was key.
 In my case, the wedge was light colored plastic.
 When I tried putting a white sheet of paper in the slot (between transmitter and receiver) I got the same result.
 The coupler didn't consider itself "blocked".
 I then tried a dark sheet of paper and got a successful result.
-Therefore, the coupler would only consider itself blocked if something dark was used.
+Therefore, the coupler would only consider itself blocked if something dark was used to block the light beam.

 On a hunch, I wrapped black electrical tape around the wedges (see pics below) and it worked!
 The coupler finally considered itself blocked with the doors closed.
 The LEDs dutifully turned off.